amiremohamadi/DuckX/README.md

 # DuckX

-**DuckX** is a library for creation of Office docx files
+create, read and write Microsoft Office Word docx files

-> DuckX helps you to work with docx files quickly in C++.
+> DuckX was created when I was looking for a C++ library which can properly parse MS Word .docx files, but couldn't find any

 ## Status ##

 - Documents (docx) [Word]
 	- Read/Write/Edit
+	- Change document properties

 ## Quick Start

-Here's an example of how to use duckx to read a docx file; It opens a docx file named **file.docx** and goes over paragraphs and runs and prints them:
+Here's an example of how to use duckx to read a docx file; It opens a docx file named **file.docx** and goes over paragraphs and runs to print them:
 ```c++
 #include <iostream>
 #include <duckx/duckx.hpp>